lancedb/lance/python/python/tests/historical_datasets/README.md

 # Historical Datasets

-This folder cotnains datasets from older versions of Lance that we use for backwards compatibility testing.
+This folder contains datasets from older versions of Lance that we use for backwards compatibility testing.